Macedonia naming dispute: Macedonian dialect (modern, Greek)

 Macedonian is applied to the present-day Greek dialect spoken by Macedonian Greeks.

 Macedonian (ancient)

-The origins of the ancient Macedonian language are currently debated.
-It is as yet undetermined whether it was a Greek dialect which was part of or closely related to the Doric and/or Aeolic dialects, a sibling language of ancient Greek forming a Hellenic (i.e. Greco-Macedonian) supergroup, or an Indo-European language which was a close cousin to Greek and also related to Thracian and Phrygian languages.
-The scientific community generally agrees that, although some sources are available (e.g. Hesychius' lexicon, Pella curse tablet) there is no decisive evidence for supporting any of these hypotheses.
-The surviving public and private inscriptions found in Macedonia indicate that the written language in ancient Macedonia was Ancient Greek.
+The ancient Macedonian was either a Greek dialect which was part of or closely related to the Northwest Doric and/or Aeolic dialects, or a sibling language of ancient Greek forming a Hellenic (i.e. Greco-Macedonian) supergroup.
+Some sources of this native speech are available (e.g. Hesychius' lexicon, Pella curse tablet).
+However, the surviving public and private inscriptions found in Macedonia indicate that the written language in ancient Macedonia was Attic Greek and later Koine Greek.
 Attic Greek, a form of the Greek language, eventually supplanted the ancient Macedonian entirely in Macedonia from the 5th Century BC, and it became extinct during the first few centuries AD.
 Attic Greek evolved into Koine Greek, then into Byzantine Greek and later into modern Greek.